frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/docs/Testing-With-Smoke-Stoppers/readme.md

 ![](imgs/b6neoerrormsg.jpg)

 but it might also simply shutdown without showing an error message at all.
 It depends on how bad the failure really was.
 A full short circuit will cause a shutdown without an error message, probably because the power supply upstream from the B6neo has shutdown.

+**IMPORTANT: I tried both the HOTA brand and the ToolKitRC brand chargers, they should not be used as a smoke stopper**.
+They have constant current implementations with (what appears to be) a PID loop modulating the voltage to keep the current constantly at whatever you've set.
+This means it will still attempt to leak power into a circuit that is failing, it will not stop the power completely, it will not show any error messages. **Although this does actually mean they are technically better chargers than the SkyRC one.
+In fact, the HOTA has both constant current and constant power if you need it.**